Northwest Arkansas Community College: Main Bentonville campus

-The main campus of Northwest Arkansas Community College is located directly off of highway I-49.
-The main campus includes ShewMaker Center for Global Business Development, Center for Health Professions, and a nature preserve.
+The main campus of Northwest Arkansas Community College is located in Bentonville, directly off of highway I-49.
+The main campus includes Burns Hall, the Becky Paneitz Student Center, Center for Health Professions, Shewmaker Center for Global Business Development, Shewmaker Center for Workforce Technologies, Integrated Design Lab, Cycling and Trails Education Center and Shewmaker National Child Protection Training Center, as well as a nature preserve.

-Brightwater Culinary School
+In 2025, the NWACC Board of Trustees approved a master plan for its Bentonville campus, as a guide for the next 5-20 years of growth and expansion, including the areas of academics, integrated learning, athletics, arts, on-campus housing, facilities and open spaces for public use.
+The NWACC Campus Master Plan, coined the "Ozark Academic Village," envisions a "vibrant, walkable campus village that fosters connectivity, sustainability and a dynamic collegiate experience rooted in the local Northwest Arkansas landscape."

+Brightwater: A Center for the Study of Food at NWACC

 After beginning as the culinary program within NWACC, Brightwater was officially launched in early 2017 as separate operational entity, while still being a part of NWACC.
-The college is known for its emphasis on local food culture and the development of the "High South Cuisine" concept, which focuses on local, farm to table approach.
+The program is known for its emphasis on local food culture and the development of the "High South Cuisine" concept, which focuses on local, farm to table approach.

 Brightwater officially opened in the 8th Street Market district of Bentonville within a former Tyson Foods chicken processing plant, allowing the enrollment to grow from a few dozen students to a maximum of 350.

 The Brightwater facility and the 8th Street Market won the American Institute of Architects Central Excellence in Design award for 2017.